 How to Obtain a Maine Sea Kayaking Guide License

-with the state along with the $100 testing fee.
-All new applicants must be currently certified by the American Red Cross in standard first-aid or have completed of any standard first-aid course that meets the criteria established by rule of the commissioner.
+To obtain a Sea Kayaking Guide License, you must file the Guide License Application with the state along with the testing fee.
+All new applicants must be currently certified in standard first-aid or have completed a first-aid course that meets the criteria established by rule of the commissioner.

 Once your application has been approved, you will be notified of your test date.
 The test consists of both oral and written sections.
-The oral section of the exam includes chart and compass, a catastrophic event scenario, and a question and answer portion.
+The oral section of the exam typically includes chart and compass, a catastrophic event scenario, and a question and answer portion.
 As of July 2015, the oral testing process also includes a practical examination that requires a hands-on demonstration of skills.

-More information on becoming a Maine Guide is available from the Department of Inland Fisheries & Wildlife
+More information on becoming a Maine Guide is available from the Department of Inland Fisheries & Wildlife.